 However, be sure to securely seal the vacuum bag before disposing of it after you’ve finished vacuuming.
 Next, ensure thoroughly washing the vacuum cleaner to remove all the bed bug eggs, the babies, and adults.

 These, if not removed well, could trigger a bed bug re-infestation.
 Further, store the vacuum machine in a sealed bag – this will prevent re-infestation.

 5. Wash Fabrics with Hot water

-Next, you can was you clothes with very water and then dry them to kill the bed bugs and all their existing eggs.
+Next, you can wash your clothes with very water and then dry them to kill the bed bugs and their existing eggs.

-Use a dryer to kill bed bugs with a least – but ensure to check the maximum temperature recommendation for each cloth fabric.
+Use a dryer to kill bed bugs with the least – but ensure to check the maximum temperature recommendation for each cloth fabric.